Skip to content

 Funding: Private funding

-Collaborators in Germany: Dr. André Hajek (Hamburg), Dr. Martin Minarik (Göttingen), Anja Bosold, M.A.
-(Göttingen)
+Collaborators: Prof. Dr. André Hajek (Hamburg), Dr. Martin Minarik (Göttingen), Anja Bosold, M.A.
+(Göttingen), Dr. Cleo Schyvinck (Ghent)

-Poster Presentation: AIS Selected Findings
+Poster Presentation: First Findings

 Technologies of the Covid-19 Pandemic – A Transnational Dialogue between Germany and Japan [TECHCO]

-Funding: German Federal Ministry of Education and Research (BMBF)
+Funding: German Federal Ministry of Research, Technology and Space (BMFTR)

 The Present and Future of Pandemic Technologies